A large majority of the people I work with tell me that they are addicted to chocolate.

 He said we have been abusing cacao by adding sugar to it and eating it without connecting to the spirit of its powerful medicine.

-He began the ceremony by taking cacao and boiling it in water.
+He began the ceremony by taking a block of cacao and boiling it in water.
 He then gave us each a cup of the warm liquid to drink.

-It tasted like hot cocoa without the added sugar and it was surprisingly delicious.
+It tasted like hot cocoa without sugar and it was surprisingly delicious.

 He told us to close our eyes, and then he began drumming.

 Within seconds of closing my eyes, I saw and felt the presence of my mother and father standing directly behind me.
-And, behind them, were their parents.
-My father’s mother and father were there, and my mother’s mother and father were there.
+And, behind them, were their own parents.

 My mother’s mother was a little bit blurry and not quite as clear as my other grandparents.
 I had never met her.
 I had only seen old black and white pictures of her.
 She committed suicide when my mom was just 13 years old.
 Maybe that explained why she wasn’t clear in the vision.